 “Yuk, it’s greasy,” said Josh, quickly vanishing around the corner.

 “That’s why I buy boneless and skinless,” she retorted, “and that’s why your father is always grumpy when the credit card bills arrive.
-It’s a lot cheaper if you can remove the skin and debone it yourself.”
+It’s a lot cheaper, if you can remove the chicken skin and debone it yourself.”

-They made shallow cuts in chicken pieces and put them in a large bowl with all the ingredients together.
+They made shallow cuts in chicken pieces, and put them in a large bowl together with all the ingredients.
 They stirred the mixture well till all the pieces were coated well with marinade.
-The bowl was then covered and refrigerated overnight.
+The bowl was then covered and left refrigerated overnight.

-The next day, they barbecued, grilled and griddle fried the marinated chicken pieces on both sides until they were cooked.
+The next day, they barbecued, grilled and griddle fried the marinated chicken pieces on both sides, until they were all cooked.

-It was a lazy Sunday afternoon and the whole family was enjoying the sun as they barbecued in the back garden.
+It was a lazy Sunday afternoon and the whole family was enjoying the sun, as they barbecued in their back garden.

 It was fun cooking together and eating leisurely, with light music and lots of laughter.

-Isha smiled as she passed him the wine and whispered to her son, “Don’t tell him we bought boneless skinless again!”
+Isha smiled, as she passed him the wine and whispered sideways to her son, “Don’t tell him we bought boneless and skinless again!”